On Gorenstein $\mathbb{Q}_p$-rational threefold and fourfold singularities: The case of threefolds

 In particular, all triple intersections of the $E_i$'s are empty, so $\cD(E)$ is one--dimensional.
 Seeing $\cD(E)$ as a graph, it is then connected with vertices of degree at most $2$, and so either a cycle or a path graph.
 Finally, by $F$--adjunction (see \autoref{rem:F_adj}), every component of $D_i$ is globally $F$--split, and thus an ordinary elliptic curve.
 As the degree of the vertex $E_i$ in $\cD(E)$ is given by the number of irreducible components of $D_i$, \autoref{lem:classification_dlt_surfaces} gives that we are in case \autoref{prop:dlt_blowup_gorenstein_dual_complex_it_ec} of the present proposition.

 \item We are now left with the last case where all the components $E^{\nu}_{i,\overline{k}}$ are rational surfaces and each $D_i$ is a cycle of smooth rational curves.
 We are going to prove that we are in case \autoref{prop:dlt_blowup_gorenstein_dual_complex_it_rc}.
-As $\cD(E)$ is by definition a finite $\Delta$--complex (hence compact) and as $E$ (and thus $\cD(E)$) is connected, it suffices to prove that $\cD(E)$ is a topological manifold.
+Note that then $\cD(E)$ is $2$--dimensional: as $D_i$ is a cycle, it has at least two irreducible components with non--empty intersection.
+As explained in the first paragraph of the proof, their intersection corresponds to a $2$--simplex containing the vertex $E_i$.
+Then, as $\cD(E)$ is by definition a finite $\Delta$--complex (hence compact) and as $E$ (and thus $\cD(E)$) is connected, it suffices to prove that $\cD(E)$ is a topological manifold.
 But note that for any vertex $E_i$ of $\cD(E)$, the edge--graph $G_{E_i}$ around $E_i$ (see \autoref{lem:dual_complex_2manifold}) is precisely given by the dual graph of $(E-E_i)|_{E_i}$, as explained in the beginning of the proof.
 Since $(E-E_i)|_{E_i}$ is universally homeomorphic to $D_i$, this dual graph is a cycle of length at least $2$.
 So we conclude by \autoref{lem:dual_complex_2manifold} that $\cD(E)$ is a topological manifold.\qedhere \end{enumerate} \end{proof} \begin{remark} \begin{itemize} \item Note that \autoref{prop:dlt_blowup_gorenstein_dual_complex} and \autoref{lem:dual_complex_2manifold} are instances of a more general local--to--global principle: if for every vertex $E_i$ the dual complex of $(E-E_i)|_{E_i}$ is a finite quotient of a sphere (see \autoref{rem:algebro_geometric_Poincare}), then $\cD(E)$ is an orbifold.
 If furthermore it is always a sphere itself, then $\cD(E)$ is a manifold (see \cite[Lemma 5.2.5]{Mauri_Mazzon_Stevenson_On_the_geometric_P=W_conjecture} for this circle of ideas).
 The case \autoref{prop:dlt_blowup_gorenstein_dual_complex}.\autoref{prop:dlt_blowup_gorenstein_dual_complex_it_ec} is then just an instance of the fact that the only compact connected one--dimensional orbifolds are the interval and $\bS^1$. \item Note that in the proof above, the only instances where the $F$--purity assumption was used was to reduce to the case of an algebraically closed field, and to argue about global $F$--splitness of the surface in \autoref{prop:dlt_blowup_gorenstein_dual_complex_it_k3}, or ordinarity of the elliptic curves in \autoref{prop:dlt_blowup_gorenstein_dual_complex_it_ec}.

 In particular, if $X$ was of finite type over an algebraically closed field to begin with, then the same statement would hold without the $F$--purity condition of $X$ (but of course without the global $F$--splitness or the ordinarity consequences discussed above). \end{itemize} \end{remark}